-- Ministry of Health-DIGESA: Responsible for the sanitary supervision of food and beverage manufacturing, distributing and marketing. - Ministry of Agriculture-SENASA: Responsible for the sanitary supervision of fresh fruits and vegetables and animal products (e.g., dairy and meats) for human consumption. - Vice-Ministry of Fisheries: Responsible for the sanitary supervision of the capture, transportation, and processing of seafood products, as well as sanitary conditions at ports. - Local Municipalities: Responsible for the sanitary supervision of establishments trading and manufacturing food and beverages operating within their jurisdictions.
+- Ministry of Health\DIGESA: Responsible for the sanitary supervision of food and beverage manufacturing, distributing and marketing. - Ministry of Agriculture\SENASA: Responsible for the sanitary supervision of fresh fruits and vegetables and animal products (e.g., dairy and meats) for human consumption. - Ministry of Production\National Fisheries Health Service (SANIPES): Responsible for the sanitary supervision for the capture, transport, and processing of seafood products, as well as sanitary conditions at ports. - Local Municipalities: Responsible for the sanitary supervision of establishments trading and manufacturing food and beverages operating within their jurisdictions.
 Municipalities work closely with DIGESA.